Albania Jale beach – Why to visit this hidden-gem?

 You can take a 10-kilometre kayaking route along the coast.
 On your kayaking trip, you can make several stops to visit some sights.

 At first, you will pass two forgotten beaches.
 The beaches are sandy and secluded.
 You can only reach these sights by boat or kayak.
-If you continue onwards, you will be able to visit several caves.
+If you continue onward, you will be able to visit several caves.
 The caves bent into the sea and you can kayak into the caves.
 The caves along the coastline are Mermaids Cave, Figs Cave and Pirates Cave.
 Of the three caves, the Pirates Cave is the most impressive.

 Moreover, you can visit the hidden beach of Gjipe by sea kayak as well.
 The beach of Gjipe has become a famous spot to visit, because it is very private.
 Since the beach is completely enclosed by cave, it cannot be reached by car.
 You can only visit the beach by either sea kayak or by foot.